top of page

 I work on binary systems made of Neutron Stars (NS) and NS/ White Dwarfs

-In double WD system, I am resolving the critical conditions for deflagration and detonation shock waves once type Ia Supernova occurs.
 Hypotheses are tested using extensive hydrodynamical, thermonuclear, AMR, and multidimensional simulations coupled with detailed nuclear reaction networks (The computational requirements for these use MESA and FLASH).
 The results of these simulations are followed by an analysis of composition using a large-scale nucleosynthetic network – (PPN).
 These enable us just to calculate the detailed properties of SN’s ejecta.

 I study turbulent nuclear burning, which can largely enhance nuclear burning rates and may serve as an additional mechanism for stellar explosions.
 Moreover, it may power thermonuclear and pair-instability supernovae, liberate the neutrinos in core-collapse supernovae, and synthesize r-process heavy nuclei in kilonovae and collapsars.

-The Ca-rich SNe: Left panel: The bolometric light curve of fca1 (green curve), fca2 (blue curve), fca3 (red curve) compared to Ca-rich SNe 2019ehk (squares), 2021gno (circles) and 2021inl (polygons).
+C. The Ca-rich SNe: Left panel: The bolometric light curve of fca1 (green curve), fca2 (blue curve), fca3 (red curve) compared to Ca-rich SNe 2019ehk (squares), 2021gno (circles), and 2021inl (polygons).
 Right panel: comparison of the three models in the r-band Mr to type Ib/IIb SNe and SN 2019ehk relative to maximum light in the AB magnitude system.

 turbulent_enhancement.png